frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/salary-slip.md

 For creating Salary Slip based on timesheet you need to create Salary Structure for Timesheets.

-ERPNext also provide to create Salary slip based on working hours based on [Timesheet](/docs/user/manual/en/projects/timesheets)
+ERPNext also provides an option to create Salary slip based on working hours based on [Timesheet](/docs/user/manual/en/projects/timesheets).
 You can create Salary Slip after submitting the Timesheet by clicking directly on **Create Salary Slip** button on top right.

 <img class="screenshot" alt="Create Salary Slip based on Timesheets" src="{{docs_base_url}}/assets/img/human-resources/create-salary-slip-based-on-timesheets.png">

 The Payment Amount is calculated on the basis of Hour Rate defined in Salary Structure and is reflected in the Earnings table.